 Anytime a lawsuit is filed and issued by a court is brought against a defendant, that person has a legal right to defend her/himself.
-Therefore, when you ask us to perform service of process services in West Virginia we take the first very important legal step on your behalf.
-A.C.E Process Servers who deliver and serve your documentation to the defendant in West Virginia will inform him or her of the impending court case and explain the summons served compels and answer and an appearance.
-We acknowledge and understand the significance of proper service of process in West Virginia must be satisfactorily completed and meet all legal requirements before the case can proceed.
+Therefore, when you ask a Process Server to perform service of process services in West Virginia (or anywhere) they take the first very important legal step on your behalf.
+Process Servers who deliver and serve your documents to the defendant in West Virginia will inform him or her of the impending court case or matter commanding an appearance or a response.
+Process Servers acknowledge and understand the significance of proper service of process in West Virginia must be satisfactorily completed and meet all legal requirements before the case can proceed.

 Service of Process in West Virginia also applies to serving and delivering Subpoenas.
 Proper service of a subpoena is critical legal proceedings as it is a subpoena that compels a witness to appear or produce evidence that is essential to the case.
-We view service of a subpoena as important as a lawsuit and make every effort to assure witnesses and or individuals in a representative capacity are served properly and within the time frame required by the deposition date, courts deadline, and or trial date.
+Process Servers view service of a subpoena as important as a lawsuit and make every effort to assure witnesses and or individuals in a representative capacity are served properly and within the time frame required by the required date, courts deadline, and or trial date.

 Methods of Serving and Delivering Legal Process in West Virginia

-Personal and In-Hand Delivery in West Virginia
+Personal and In Hand Process Serving and Document Delivery in West Virginia

 Allowable Places, Times and Locations for Process Serving in West Virginia

-In some jurisdiction's such as West Virginia, you may serve the paperwork at any time, in any location.
+In some jurisdiction's such as West Virginia you may serve the paperwork at any time, in any location.
 However, special rules apply in some areas outside of West Virginia.
 You may not be permitted to serve someone who is traveling to or from court or deposition.
 You may not be able to serve papers on Sundays, although sometimes Sunday delivery is restricted only at the person's home.
 Election Day and holidays may also be off limits.

 Regulation of Process Servers in West Virginia

-Substituted or Suitable Age Person service in West Virginia
+Substituted or Suitable Age Person Service in West Virginia

-Generally, substituted service in West Virginia is only permissible if the process server can demonstrate that the recipient was unavailable for service.
+Generally, substituted service in West Virginia is only permissible if the Process Server can demonstrate that the recipient was unavailable for service.
 He or she must also be able to show a reasonable expectation that the substituted service would be satisfactory.
 There are some exceptions, however.
 In some states such as Michigan and Texas there are specific rules that substitute service is prohibited until numerous attempts have been made and an order from the court is issued allowing substituted service and or even posting the service.